jbwang1997/StabilityIndex/README.md

     PRETRAINED: '../output/waymo_stable/centerpoint_baseline/default/ckpt/checkpoint_epoch_36.pth'
 ```

-Then, you can finue-tune the baseline without or with PCL.
+Then, you can fine-tune the CenterPoint model with or without our PCL strategy.

 - Fine-tune without PCL:
 ```